The Anti-Logic Primer™

 Multi-Tasking

 We've all done it.
 We have said we're "multi-tasking".
 Some of you might even be surprised to see this concept located in the Anti-Logic Primer.
-But it's long been established that no human can really do more than one thing at a time.
+But it has been established that no human can really do more than one thing at a time.
 Witness: Driving and texting.
 Watching TV while cooking dinner.
 Patting your head and rubbing your stomach (to up this challenge, also try saying the alphabet backwards).
 When you multi-task, what you're really doing is briefly ignoring one or more ongoing tasks while doing another, hoping that those short absences of attention won't have any ill consequences before you can return to them.

 Return